matt-harvey/git_curate/README.md

 can't always remember which branches I want to keep from the branch names alone; and inspecting them one at a time and _then_ running `git branch -D` in a separate step, is painful.

 `git curate` is intended to ease this pain.
-It steps you through the local branches of a repo one at a time, outputting a small amount of information about each branch (last commit date, author and summary), and prompting you either to keep or to delete each branch as you go.
+It steps you through the local branches of a repo one at a time, outputting a small amount of information about each branch (last commit date, author and summary, and whether the branch has been merged into the current HEAD), and prompting you either to keep or to delete each branch as you go.

 ## Installation